DIY Dried Orange, Spice, and Everything Nice Garland

 Related Article: Learn to make a garden wreath!

-The sky’s the limit when it comes to choosing what to include on your holiday garland.
-You can probably see from my photos that I did a mix of citrus, cinnamon, cinnamon sticks, dried bay leaves, dried poppy heads, and some star anise pods. *if using the dried poppy heads, make sure all the seeds have been shaken out!
+*if using the dried poppy heads, make sure all the seeds have been shaken out!
 You don’t want them falling out all over your home.

-♥One of my favorite ways to use bay leaves is to layer one between a cinnamon stick and anise pod before tying.
+*Make sure to remove seeds from the anise pods.
+One of my favorite ways to use bay leaves is to layer one between a cinnamon stick and anise pod before tying.
 It looks adorable!

 Related Article: Our Favorite Ways to use & Preserve Citrus

-Step 3- Assemble all your supplies
+Step 3~ Assemble your supplies

 Twine or string *twine doesn’t seem to knot and hold as well, but it only needs to last the holiday season and I like the rustic look.